rptetzloff/rptetzloff.github.io/_trials/2021-03-15-gf-sourdough-num-10.md

 ## Notes

-Unfortunately, I did not document the results.
+Unfortunately, I did not document notes for this attempt.